programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 The second interpretive method involves inspecting word-level WF output, to see what kinds of words characterize the left- and right- portions of the scale, and qualitatively identify broad commonalities between words at each end of the scale.
 For this method, we would use the initial plot we created with comments from all videos.

 Words appearing on the left of this plotting space are common among documents on the left of the plotting space, and rare among documents on the right (and vice versa).
 The vertical dimension here reflects the overall frequency of the word.
 So, common words (unlikely to help much in differentiating left from right) appear near the top of the plotting space, and very rare words appear near the bottom.
-The general triangular shape of this visualization is largely driven by the functional form of this model, although a deeper description of these aspects is beyond the scope of this tutorial.
+The general triangular shape of this visualization is largely driven by the functional form of this model, although a deeper description of these aspects is beyond the scope of this lesson.

 For more on how to interpret Wordfish plots visit our [blog post](https://sites.temple.edu/tudsc/2017/11/09/use-Wordfish-for-ideological-scaling/)

 # Conclusions
-By this point of the tutorial, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.
+By this point of the lesson, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.

 Based on the three visualizations you produced, you can tell that a broadly similar set of topics is discussed on left-leaning and right-leaning video comment threads on  YouTube videos focused on police brutality and questions about police funding.